CommetteK/CommetteTrader/README.md

 If that works, proceed with building your Solana program using cargo build-sbf.
 This ensures compatibility with the Solana toolchain.

+Create and Initialize the Project:

+cargo new --lib MasterWalletNFT

+Move into the Project Directory:

+cd MasterWalletNFT

 Set up the Solana environment: Make sure your Solana CLI is connected to the correct network:

 solana config set --url https://api.mainnet-beta.solana.com